Menukabh/Meta-transcriptomics-of-Rotavirus/README.md

 ## Look at the reads in which both R1 and R2 survived
 grep "Both Surviving" slurm-trim* > trimmomatic_output

-## Run fastqc and multiQC again to see if the quality of read has improved after trimming bad quality sequences
+## Run FastQC and MultiQC again to see if the quality of read has improved after trimming bad quality sequences
 outdir=menuka_metatrans/results/fastqc_trimmomatic
 for fastq in menuka_metatrans/results/trimmomatic/paired/*.fastq.gz; do
     sbatch menuka_metatrans/scripts/fastqc.sh "$outdir" "$fastq"